Cathode ray tube: Decline

 Beginning in the late 1990s to the early 2000s, CRTs began to be replaced with LCDs, starting first with computer monitors smaller than 15 inches in size, largely because of their lower bulk.
 Among the first manufacturers to stop CRT production was Hitachi in 2001, followed by Sony in Japan in 2004.
-Flat-panel displays dropped in price and started significantly displacing cathode-ray tubes in the 2000s.
+Flat-panel displays dropped in price and started significantly displacing cathode ray tubes in the 2000s.
 LCD monitor sales began exceeding those of CRTs in 2003–2004 and LCD TV sales started exceeding those of CRTs in some markets in 2005.
 Samsung SDI stopped CRT production in 2012.

 Despite being a mainstay of display technology for decades, CRT-based computer monitors and TVs are now obsolete.
 Demand for CRT screens dropped in the late 2000s.
 Despite efforts from Samsung and LG to make CRTs competitive with their LCD and plasma counterparts, offering slimmer and cheaper models to compete with similarly sized and more expensive LCDs, CRTs eventually became obsolete and were relegated to developing markets and vintage enthusiasts once LCDs fell in price, with their lower bulk, weight and ability to be wall mounted coming as advantages.

 Some industries still use CRTs because it is too much effort, downtime, or cost to replace them, or there is no substitute available; a notable example is the airline industry.
 Planes such as the Boeing 747-400 and the Airbus A320 used CRT instruments in their glass cockpits instead of mechanical instruments.
-Airlines such as Lufthansa still use CRT technology, which also uses floppy disks for navigation updates.
 They are also used in some military equipment for similar reasons.
 As of 2022, at least one company manufactures new CRTs for these markets.

 A popular consumer usage of CRTs is for retro gaming.
 Some games are impossible to play without CRT display hardware.
 Light guns only work on CRTs because they depend on the progressive timing properties of CRTs.
 Another reason people use CRTs is due to the natural blending of the image on the displays.
 Some games designed for CRT displays exploit this, and use the blending of detail and color to turn raw pixels into softer images for aesthetic appeal and variety.
-In addition, compared to LCD Displays, CRTs have a reduced input latency between when one touches the controller and the action is reflected on screen; allowing for more precise control for consumers.
+In addition, CRTs have less input latency than some LCDs between when one touches the controller and the action is reflected on screen; allowing for more precise control for consumers.